Last Updated on 31/08/2025

 a.
 Content Marketing Tactics for the Awareness Stage

 Remember, your aim is not yet to close sales.
-Concentrate your content marketing efforts on reaching your target audience on the issues that they are interested in.
-This will help you develop authority in your field and acquire people’s respect.
+Concentrate your content marketing efforts on reaching your target audience on the issues they are interested in.
+This will help you develop authority in your field and earn the respect of others.

 When dealing with people who are only now becoming aware of their situation, focus on creating blog posts, social media posts, films, and infographics.